-The objectives of the program are to educate the public about the value of architect-led residential design; to showcase a range of project types, styles, and budgets; and to support Minnesota's vibrant residential architecture community through increased exposure to a public audience.
+AIA Minnesota and the Star Tribune developed this program to educate the public regarding the value of architect-led residential design; to showcase a range of project types, styles and budgets; and to support Minnesota's vibrant residential architecture community through increased exposure to a public audience.